scrtlabs/catalyst/docs/source/install.rst

 Catalyst directly with ``pip`` (we recommend in combination with a virtual environemnt).
 See :ref:`Installing with pip <pip>`.

+Alternatively you can install Catalyst using ``pipenv`` which is a mix of pip and virtualenv.
+See :ref:`Installing with pipenv <pipenv>`.

 Regardless of the method, each operating system (OS), has its own prerequisites, make sure to review the corresponding sections for your system:
 :ref:`Linux <linux>`, :ref:`MacOS <macos>` and :ref:`Windows <windows>`.